-The Department of Agriculture and Water Resources has a key role in promoting more profitable, competitive and sustainable food and agriculture industries, such as the important
+The Department of Agriculture has a key role in promoting more profitable, competitive and sustainable food and agriculture industries, such as the important

 The meat and livestock industries produce and process meat products and live animals for domestic and export markets.
 Australia is one of the largest exporters of beef, mutton and lamb in the world, trade which is very valuable to its economy.